findonflow/find/Overview.md

 	// depositWithTagAndMessage sends fund from sender to user with / without profile and emit very good events
 	// for users with profile, it supports as much FT as they've set up wallets in profile
-	// for users without profile, we support flow and FUSD at the moment but it can be extended pretty easily access(all) fun depositWithTagAndMessage(to:String, message:String, tag: String, vault: @FungibleToken.Vault, from: &Sender.Token)
+	// for users without profile, we support flow  at the moment but it can be extended pretty easily access(all) fun depositWithTagAndMessage(to:String, message:String, tag: String, vault: @FungibleToken.Vault, from: &Sender.Token)
 ```